 BC Safe is an online program designed for our incoming freshmen to promote safety and personal responsibility.
-Included in this online video program are Campus Safety, Fire Safety, Safety in our local communities and Safety in the City of Boston.
+Included in this online video program are role of the Boston College Police, Campus safety & security, crime prevention programming, fire safety, safety in our local communities and safety in the City of Boston.
 Following each of the video segments a series of questions are asked about the information which they have just watched.